coverclock/com-diag-candleclock/README.md

 # com-diag-candleclock

+N.B.
 Candleclock is a work in progress.

 ## Copyright